len0rd/janus-broadcastChatroom/README.md

 ```bash
 curl --header "Content-Type: application/json" -k --insecure --request POST --data '{ "janus": "create", "transaction": "randomString"}' https://localhost:8089/janus
 ```
-Note: the `-k --insecure` parameters allow self-signed certificates to be used by CURL.
+**Note:** the `-k --insecure` parameters allow self-signed certificates to be used by CURL.
 This is useful in a development environment, but should be removed in any production scenario.

 2. Attach to the videoroom plugin handle

-Send a post request to attach the session to the plugin handle:
+Send a POST request to attach the session to the plugin handle:

 URL: `https://localhost:8089/janus/sessionEndpointInteger`
 ```json
 {